connorkauf/simulicore/README.md

    ```sh
    git clone git@github.com:connorkauf/CompactSuite.git
    ```
-   For the purposes of this file, the root directory is marked as `compact_suite_root`
+   For the purposes of this file, the top directory is marked as `compact_suite_root`

 2. Open and edit file
    ```sh